 1. NO CHEMICALS

 Traditional tau foo fah is made by boiling the soybean milk and then GDL or gypsum powder is added to help the soybean coagulate into a pudding-like texture.
-This recipe doesn’t use that and only utilize the good ol’ agar agar powder or gelatin powder
+This recipe doesn’t use that and only utilizes the good ol’ agar agar powder or gelatin powder

 2. EASY AND CONVENIENT RECIPE